jacoblapworth/akahu-sdk-swift/breaking-changes.md

 #### Buttons
 * `xui-button` has `position: relative` by default.
 This is to enable buttons to have a z-index value when focused.
 This is to ensure correct styling when placed next to inputs in a grouped input context.
+* `xui-button-min-loader-width` class added to allow <small>small</small> buttons with loaders to maintain an even width during state changes.

 #### Pills
 * Single select pills have been changed to use the same DOM structure as regular pills, and are now absolutely positioned to ensure they fit within a standard input